Cooperative Retriever and Ranker in Deep Recommenders: Experiments

 \subsubsection{Baselines Methods}

-We compare the proposed CoRR\footnote{https://anonymous.4open.science/r/CoRR-2811/} with six retriever methods (i.e., FPMC, NARM, NPE, TransRec, HRM and SASRec), one ranker method (i.e., DIN) and two combination strategies (i.e., Adversarial and simply Two-Stage).
-Detailed information of baseline approaches can be attached in the appendix.
+We compare the proposed CoRR with four retriever methods and three existing training algorithms (i.e., ICC, RankFlow and Independent).
+Detailed information of baselines can be referred to in Appendix~\ref{sec:appd_baseline}.